 This post didn’t go down well with many Kenyans and Africans at large who questioned the reason for denying them visas while condemning his act of friendliness despite robbing the chess champions of their dream trip.

-The ambassador, who became popular since his arrival into the East African country for his tweets in Swahili and association with locals, responded to some of the tweets explaining why they were denied and the stringent visa acquisition process.
+The U.S ambassador, who became popular since his arrival into the East African country for his tweets in Swahili and association with locals, responded to some of the tweets explaining why they were denied and the stringent visa acquisition process.

 Without giving an actual reason, he said in a series of tweets that there are unique circumstances to most cases like theirs and he was “consoling them because their visa situation was not going to change.
 All to do was encourage them and brag on them.”

 “I think the USG needs to better manage people’s expectations on visas.
 I hear what you are saying.
 I will get some people together to discuss this and look for some good ideas.
 Why apply if you won’t qualify?
 Why pay the fee?” he replied to another tweet about the U.S. government’s penchant for shattering people’s expectations.

 On the reasons why he gave them hope despite the embassy’s decision to deny them visas, he replied: “They are children.
 You don’t know the situation of their parents or guardians.
 We take all cases seriously.”